nftSub/nftSub-frontend/README.md

 ---

 <div align="center">
-  Built with ❤️ by the SubNFT team
+  Built by the nftSub team
 </div>